romainducrocq/wheelcc/README.md

 ### Limitations

-wheelcc supports a large subset of the C17 language, but many features of the language are not implemented.
+wheelcc supports a large subset of the C17 language, but many features of the language are still not implemented.
 These include, but are not limited to: increment and decrement operators, switch statements, union and enum data structures, variable-length arrays, const types, typedefs, function pointers, non-ascii characters, and float, short, auto, volatile, inline, register and restrict keywords.
 Any of these may or may not be implemented in the future.
 As such, wheelcc can not compile the C standard library and is not intended to be used as a production C compiler.

-## C Language Reference
+## C language reference

-### Language Grammar
+### Language grammar

 ```
 <param> ::= { <type-specifier> }+ <declarator>